uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

     <h3 class="do-dont__heading">What not to do</h3>
       <div class="do-dont__content">
           <ul>
+            <li>Don't auto-advance focus from one field to the next.
+This makes it difficult for keyboard-only users to navigate and correct mistakes.</li>
             <li>Do not use visual separators between fields.</li>
             <li>Do not auto-advance focus from field to field.</li>
             <li>Do not require leading zeros if possible.</li>